Agile software development: Criticism

 The "Manifesto" may have had a negative impact on higher education management and leadership, where it suggested to administrators that slower traditional and deliberative processes should be replaced with more "nimble" ones.
 The concept rarely found acceptance among university faculty.

 Another criticism is that in many ways, agile management and traditional management practices end up being in opposition to one another.
 A common criticism of this practice is that the time spent attempting to learn and implement the practice is too costly, despite potential benefits.
 A transition from traditional management to agile management requires total submission to agile and a firm commitment from all members of the organization to seeing the process through.
-Issues like unequal results across the organization, too much change for employees' ability to handle, or a lack of guarantees at the end of the transformation are just a few examples.
+Issues like unequal results across the organization, too much change for employees to handle, or a lack of guarantees at the end of the transformation are just a few examples.

+Adoption Statistics

+Agile is now widely adopted, with 87% of organizations reporting its use, 95% of Fortune 500 companies using Agile in software development, and 63% of organizations employing hybrid Agile approaches that combine multiple methodologies.